-In 2012 Rose was signed to Columbia Records and released her debut Like I Used To.
-She returned to her quaint hometown in the Warwickshire countryside where she and her bandmates set about recording the album in her family home, the nuclear bunker in the basement, and the local village hall.
-The full-length release features many of her road-worn tracks such as the hazy Night Bus and the lovelorn First. ~ Scott Kerr, Rovi
+The year 2012 was a busy one for Rose.
+She played widely during the first half of the year, including a tour of Great Britain and North America with Bombay Bicycle Club and Noah and the Whale, plus the festival circuit during the summer.
+She also returned to her hometown in the Warwickshire countryside, where she and her bandmates set about recording an album in her family home, the nuclear bunker in the basement, and the local village hall.
+Signed to Columbia, she released her debut album Like I Used To in September 2012.
+The full-length release featured many of her road-worn tracks such as the hazy "Night Bus" and the lovelorn "First."

 Her next material appeared in 2015, when the single "Our Eyes" began airing on Radio 1.
 Rose had written a batch of songs, swapping her guitar for music software, and her much poppier second album Work It Out followed in July of that year (also on Columbia). ~ Scott Kerr